jsinger67/parol/book/src/ParGrammar.md

 (/\* ... \*/) in PAR files.
 This is a result of the close relationship between PAR grammar and bison's grammar.

+>As of version 0.22.0 `parol` doesn't simply discard language comments.
+They are provided during parse process via a new method `<UserType>GrammarTrait::on_comment_parsed` which is called for each single comment in order of their appearance each time before the parser consumes a normal token from token stream.
+>
+> The method is default implemented and the user have to provide an own implementation if she is interested in language comments.
+>
+>This is a minimal support but can greatly improve the usability.
+Also note that this comment handling is currently only supported in `parols`'s auto-generation mode.
+>
+>Any feedback is appreciated.

 ## Case sensitivity

 Non-terminals are treated case sensitive, i. e. "list" and "List" are different symbols.
 But it is